Skip to main content

 Week four and beyond: coordinated operations.
 As confidence builds, the agent architecture takes on more of the routine volume.
 Your team shifts from processing to reviewing, from data assembly to decision-making.

-This phased approach means zero disruption to active claims.
-Your current process continues running while the agent layer builds intelligence underneath it.
+This phased approach means active claims keep moving through the current process while the agent layer builds intelligence underneath it.

 Which roles map to which agent systems?